Written by Kushal Dev| Co-founder, Customer Guru

 “Your website isn’t the centre of your universe.
 Your Facebook page isn’t the centre of your universe.
 Your mobile app isn’t the centre of your universe.
 The Customer is the centre of your universe.” ~ Bruce Ernst.

 The customer is the king and has always been.
-Hence, it is become increasingly important for all businesses to understand his needs and keep him happy.
-While customer-centricity is an oft repeated phrase, not many organisations understand what it means.
+Hence, it has become increasingly important for all businesses to understand his needs and keep him happy.
+Research has also proved that customer centric organisations realize strong business growth.
+While customer-centricity is an oft-repeated phrase, not many organisations understand what it means.
 Of course, those who do are the successful ones.